casper-network/ceps/text/0096-contract-metadata.md

 [conclusion]: #conclusion

-This Casper On-Chain Contract Metadata Standard, using named URef keys, provides a simple yet powerful mechanism for contracts to publish immutable metadata directly on-chain.
+This Casper On-Chain Contract Metadata Standard, using named URef keys, provides a simple yet powerful mechanism for contracts to publish metadata directly on-chain.
 By standardizing metadata storage and access, the Casper community enhances transparency, usability, and integrity throughout the ecosystem.
 Broad adoption by contract developers and integration by ecosystem tools will significantly improve discoverability and user trust, positioning Casper at the forefront of user-friendly blockchain ecosystems.

 ## Appendix